polotek/backbone-server-rendering-example/README.md

 The example in this repo is modeled after [this one using React](https://github.com/petehunt/react-server-rendering-example/blob/master/server.js) to render on both client and server.
 Setting aside the client-side benefits of React, I wanted to draw a comparison and explore the differences.

+I'm open to questions and comments about this.
+I created a space here. https://github.com/polotek/backbone-server-rendering-example/issues/1

 ## Usage
 Just `npm install` and then `npm start`.
 Then open your browser to http://localhost:4000/